CloudWithChris/cloudwithchris.com/content/blog/secure-app-service-with-easy-auth-and-app-gateway-public.md

 * **Protocol:** HTTPS
   * As we're had setup HTTPS on the backend (App Service instance), let's make sure that we're testing that with our health probe.
 * **Host:** Enter the hostname of your custom domain.
   * This is the Hostname that will be sent in the request to your App Service.
-This field will disappear if you set Pick host name from backend settings to yes.
+This field will disappear if you set Pick hostname from backend settings to yes.
-* **Pick host name from backend settings:** No
+* **Pick hostname from backend settings:** No
   * I prefer to be explicit in this configuration for the avoidance of doubt.
 As we're routing to App Service, I want to be sure that the azurewebsites.net domain is not being picked up by our health probe.
 Instead, I override the hostname in this health probe with the custom domain that we had setup.
 * **Path:** /
   * In a real-world implementation, I would hope to see the [Health Endpoint Monitoring Pattern](https://docs.microsoft.com/en-us/azure/architecture/patterns/health-endpoint-monitoring) used.
 However, we'll just try and probe the root of the site for the purposes of this post.